pm2-hive/pm2-hive.github.io/docs/advanced/modules.md

 # Writing a module - the basics

-## Package.json: Declare options, widget aspect and module behavior
+## Package.json: Options, visual and behavior

 A package.json must be present with some extra fields like `config` for configuration variables and `apps` to declare the [behavior of this module](https://github.com/Unitech/PM2/blob/master/ADVANCED_README.md#options-1):